LemmyNet/lemmy-docs/src/contributors/07-ranking-algo.md

 Score = Upvotes - Downvotes
 Time = time since submission (in hours)
-Gravity = Decay gravity, 1.8 is default Users_Active_Month = The number of users in a given community who have posted / commented in the last month.
+Gravity = Decay gravity, 1.8 is default Users_Active_Month = The number of users in a given community who have posted / commented / voted in the last month.
 ```

 - Lemmy uses the same `Rank` algorithm above, in three sorts: `Active`, `Hot`, and `Scaled`.